An evolving study

 Of course, a threat of tornadoes is often not forecast when sustained supercell activity appears borderline at best.
 However, most tornadic storms forming within this environment are short-lived mini-supercells; these are deceivingly small with much of their rotational strength confined to the lowest levels out of sight of the radar network, and tornadoes may even be brief enough to slip between radar scans.
 This only adds headaches to the warning process.

-I examined 10 years of Storm Prediction Center tornado reports in the Midwest (May 1st – September 30th, 2007-2016), using archived upper air and visible satellite observations to determine the presence and impact of remnant MCVs.
+I am examining over a decade of Storm Prediction Center tornado reports in the Midwest (April 1st – September 30th, 2006-present), using archived upper air and visible satellite observations to determine the presence and impact of remnant MCVs.

 Events tended to be accompanied by: